dennoa/cruddy-express-api/README.md

 * validateRequest is a way to hook into validation middleware like express-validator.
 It is called for create, update and find requests.
 * create.rules are the validation rules that will be passed to validateRequest on create.
 * update.rules are the validation rules that will be passed to validateRequest on update.
-* find.rules are the validation rules that will be passed to validateRequest on find.
+* find.rules are the validation rules that will be passed to validateRequest on find and count.
 * find.getControls is a function that is passed the req.body and returns { skip, limit } to be appended to the query returned from crudModel.find.
 * find.getConditions is a function that is passed the req.body and returns the relevant mongoose conditions for the find operation.
 * reqParamId is the name of the request parameter used on the GET and DELETE requests.